 Although rare, living on the Texas Coast does come with the risk of being affected by a tropical storm or hurricane.
 The University has a Hurricane/Tropical Storm Defense plan in place.
-Students and their families should review the plan so they know what to expect if a storm is headed toward Corpus Christi.
+Students and their families should review the plan so they know what to expect if a storm is headed toward the greater Corpus Christi area.

 If a storm’s track brings it near Corpus Christi, the University will monitor the storm and send updates to students through Islander email.
 Students can sign up for text notifications and add another email address through SAIL.

-When a storm is approaching the area, the University can call for several actions.
-The specific action will depend on several factors, including the size and strength of the storm, time of day that rain/wind is expected to begin, and storm path.
-It is imperative that you follow the University’s instructions.
+The University will make a decision on how to respond to the storm based on several factors, including the size, strength and speed of the storm, time of day that rain/wind is expected to begin, estimated storm surge, and projected storm path.
+It is imperative that you follow ALL University instructions during a tropical storm.

-Delayed start/early closure – for smaller storms with expected heavy rain, the University may decide to either delay the opening of campus or to close campus early to allow students and employees can safely travel or stay at home.
+Delayed start/early closure – for weak storms, the University may decide to either delay the opening of campus or to close campus early so students and employees can safely travel or stay at home.
 Islander Housing will be open (offices will close as stated in the notice) and residents can remain in their room.

-Shelter in place/Voluntary Evacuation – residents would be asked to either shelter in place in their room or they can voluntarily evacuate to another location.
-Campus will likely close for a period of time, including food services.
+Shelter in place/Voluntary Evacuation – residents could be asked to either shelter in place in their room or they can voluntarily evacuate.
+Campus will close for a short period of time, including food services.

-When RESIDENTS of either Miramar or Momentum Village do not have any options to leave the city, the University will evacuate to either Texas A&M International University in Laredo or to Palo Alto College in San Antonio (the University makes the decision on which campus to utilize).
+When RESIDENTS of either Miramar or Momentum Village do not have any options to leave the city, the University will evacuate them to either Texas A&M International University in Laredo or to Palo Alto College in San Antonio (the University makes the decision on which campus to utilize).
 Residents evacuating with the University will travel by bus to the designated evacuation site.
 Cars may not be driven to the evacuation site.
-Residents will sleep in the campus gymnasium.
+Residents will sleep on the floor of the campus gym.
 Residents must provide their own linens (pillow, blanket, sheets, towels), toiletries, medications, and other necessities.
 They will be informed of what to specifically bring when an evacuation is announced.
 Residents may only bring 1 suitcase and 1 personal sized bag, such as a backpack.
 Meals are provided during the evacuation.